Maruful Haque: Arambagh KS

-In April 2017, Maruful Haque joins Bangladesh Premier League side Arambagh KS.
+In April 2017, Maruful Haque joins Bangladesh Football League side Arambagh KS.
 Arambagh played their first game under him in the 2017 Federation Cup against Dhaka Mohammedan where they lost the match by 2–1.
 During his first season with the club, Maruful was fined by BFF for breaching disciplinary issues as he locked into an altercation with the supporters and found guilty over the issue.

 Maruful led the team to their first-ever domestic silverware in the club's history of about 60 years by defeating defending champion Chittagong Abahani in the final of 2017–18 Independence Cup by 2–0.
 He developed many talented players at this club like Robiul Hasan, Arifur Rahman, etc. Arambagh finished at 5th in 2018-19 BPL, their best result in the league after 2010 & gained 33 points, the highest in their club history.

 He departed in 2019 after spending two seasons as the club was amidst casino scandals.